AbhirupDas04/StickHero/Readme.md

 added to them.

+4) All the java classes can be found in the .src folder.

-4) If you want to compile with maven that's also possible but please remember to add the javafx lib path to the module path while running if you want to run the pom.xml.
+5) If you want to compile with maven that's also possible but please remember to add the javafx lib path to the module path while running if you want to run the pom.xml.